mivano/mindbyte.nl/_posts/2017-09-08-The-importance-of-planning-poker.md

+---
+published: true
+tags:
-:hp-tags: scrum
+  - scrum

-# The importance of planning poker
+title: The importance of planning poker
+---

 When you practice the scrum process, then one of the artifacts is planning poker.
 It is a method to gather estimates for the stories and with teams new to scrum it is always a tricky journey how to use this efficiently.